fdmsantos/moving-average/Readme.md

 2. Build -> Creates a docker image based on Dockerfile
 3. Publish -> Push the docker image to docker docker hub

+# Log

+Every time you run the app is run, is created a log file in data/log

 # Extend Moving Average App

 You are welcome to improve/add new features.